Adobe-Consulting-Services/acs-aem-commons/CONTRIBUTING.md

 ### Before Contributing Code

 * Run Maven build with -Panalysis to run the static analysis checks.
+* Ensure license is applied correctly by running `mvn license:update-file-header`
 * More stuff TBD

 ## Participating in Code Reviews